 - Al Baraka Bank – The pioneer of Islamic banking in South Africa, has been operating in RSA for over 20 years.
 It is a subsidiary of the Bahrain-based Al Baraka Banking Group.

 - Capitec Bank Holdings – A commercial bank headquartered in Stellenbosch, South Africa.
-As of February 2012, the company had R23.6 billion (US$3.2 bn) in total assets.
+As of February 2014, the company had R46.191 billion (US$4.3 bn) in total assets.

 - FirstRand Group – One of the largest financial institutions in the country.
-It includes FNB, Rand Merchant Bank, OutSurance, Momentum and WesBank.
+It includes First National Bank, Rand Merchant Bank, OutSurance, Momentum and WesBank.

-- First National Bank (FNB) – FNB is the oldest bank in South Africa and one of South Africa's "big four" banks.
+- First National Bank (FNB) – The oldest bank in South Africa and one of South Africa's "big four" banks.
 It now operates as a division of FirstRand Bank.

 - Grindrod Bank (GRDB) – A commercial bank in South Africa, established in 1994.
 It was originally known as Marriott Merchant Bank and changed its name to Grindrod Bank in November 2006.

 - HBZ Bank – A wholly owned subsidiary of Habib Bank AG Zurich.
-It was launched in South Africa in 1995 and maintains branches in Kwa-Zulu Natal and Gauteng and has a division specialising in Islamic Banking.
+It was launched in 1995 and maintains branches in Kwa-Zulu Natal and Gauteng.
+HBZ has a division specialising in Islamic Banking.

-- Investec Group – Investec is an international banking group, which is engaged in providing broad range of financial products and services.
+- Investec Group – is a focused specialist bank and asset manager.
 In 2002, it became the first South African company to list on both the London and Johannesburg stock exchanges.
-The group employs approximately 6,700 people worldwide.
+The group employs over 8,150 people worldwide.